-The pannus is unpleasant business, causing back pain and skin rashes in the pubic area.
-Even basic personal hygiene is compromised by the useless, leftover flap of skin.
+Panniculectomy procedures are often necessary not only to improve personal hygiene and mobility.
 As Boston based plastic surgeon Dr. Samuel Lin points out, “a panniculectomy helps patients with the rashes and irritation that occur under the pannus of the abdomen”.

-Panniculectomy procedures are often necessary not only to improve personal hygiene and mobility, but they also leave patients with a slimmer appearance, helping them look better both in and out of their clothes, and by extension doing a world of good for their self-confidence.
+A panniculectomy will also leave patients with a slimmer appearance, helping them look better both in and out of their clothes, and by extension doing a world of good for their self-confidence.

 Ideal candidates for this procedure:

 - Are bothered by excess skin below the lower abdomen following dramatic weight loss or pregnancy

 - Are physically healthy and at a stable weight

 - Have realistic expectations of the procedure’s outcome

 As postpartum women also comprise a significant portion of the candidate pool for the operation, it’s not uncommon for it to be performed in conjunction with mommy makeover procedures.

 While panniculectomy surgery is often confused with abdominoplasty (tummy tuck), these two plastic surgery procedures are different.